The007Programmer/The007Programmer/README.md

 # Hi, Im MilkshakeTheCoder!

-- 👋 I'm working on new Discord Bots and python as a whole.
+- 👋 I'm working on new Discord Bots and learning python better as a whole.
 - 👀 I’m interested in Discord Bots, parsing, python, web-hosting, mongodb, youtube, and video games.
 - 🌱 I’m currently learning Python and connection to github and mongodb. (also how to fancy-up README.md files)
 - 💞️ I’m collaborating on [Cafe_Bot](https://github.com/MilkshakeTheCoder/Cafe_Bot) with [andrewthederp](https://github.com/andrewthederp).